 Faith Is A Choice

-The Bible defines faith as the belief in what we cannot see or clearly understand and the conviction that the good we hope for will come to pass.
+The Bible defines faith as belief in what we cannot see or clearly understand and conviction that the good we hope for will come to pass.

-This means faith is a function of our will, not our feelings.
+Thus, faith is a matter of our will, not our feelings.

-We exhibit faith amid affliction when we choose to believe in God and all his fullness, whom we cannot see, even though we have misgivings about him.
+We exhibit faith amid affliction when we choose to believe in God and all his fullness, whom we cannot see, even when we have misgivings about him.

-We exhibit faith when we choose to trust in the wisdom and logic of his grand plan, which we cannot clearly understand, even though we dislike its details.
+We exhibit faith when we choose to trust the wisdom and logic of his grand plan, which we cannot clearly understand, even when we dislike its details.

-We exhibit faith when we choose to rest in the knowledge that all the goodness we truly desire awaits us in heaven, even if it never materializes on earth.
+We exhibit faith when we choose to rest in the knowledge that the abundance we truly desire awaits us in heaven, even if it never materializes on earth.

 Promise Justifies Faith

-Distress distorts our perception of God, much like the peephole in a door warps our view of the person standing on the other side.
+Distress distorts our perception of God, much like a peephole in a door warps our view of the person on the other side.
 Faith corrects our vision.

-Faith bridges the gap between what God has revealed about himself, through nature and in the Bible, and what we could infer about him from our afflictions.
+Faith bridges the gap between what God has revealed about himself in nature and in the Bible, and what we might otherwise infer about him from our afflictions.

 God’s promise of aid, not our adverse circumstances, evidences his true character.
 We reconcile our suffering with his goodness by choosing to believe its six implicit truths.